LASI PA-RISC Chipset

-PA-7100LC and PA-7300LC systems use the highly integrated LASI chipset, which combines most functions and I/O on a single chip and an on-CPU MIOC memory controller.
+HP PA-RISC PA-7100LC and PA-7300LC 32-bit systems use HP LASI, a highly integrated HP chipset, which combines many functions and I/O on a single chip, together with their on-CPU MIOC memory controller for a very integrated system design.

-A typical system design with one of the 32-bit LC Low Cost processors PA-7100LC and PA-7300LC wht GSC main system bus would look like this:
+A typical system design with one of the 32-bit LC Low Cost processors PA-7100LC and PA-7300LC with GSC main system bus would look like this:

 1. MIOC, main memory and I/O controller, directly integrated on the CPU